 This chimera-like purse is $549.90?
 Is it made from a real gryphon or something?
 Quick, let's find something else!

 High tops with a glittery pink heel painted on the side for those times you want to look classy while playing basketball.
 This makes total sense.
-We've moved into bat-shit crazy territory.
+We've moved into bat-crap crazy territory.

 perfect feather skirt to wear to the opening night of The Crow remake.
 But what top could I possibly pair with it?